-Job Interview Tips #4: Preparing for an Interview on Zoom
+Job Interview Tips #4: Preparing for a Job Interview on Zoom

-In 2021, we’re seeing most (if not all) interviews take place on Zoom.
+In 2022, we’re seeing most (if not all!) interviews take place on Zoom.
 Figuring out how to prepare for a Zoom interview requires a bit more preparation, so let’s dig in!